Live

 I don’t want to name the specific drugs because I don’t want anyone reading this to think “he takes X, maybe I should try X.” That’s not how this works.
 What works for me is specific to my brain chemistry, my condition subtype, my lifestyle, my other health factors.
 Your combination will be different.

-But I do want to describe what “works” actually feels like, because I think a lot of people on medication don’t know what to aim for.
+But I do want to describe what “works” actually feels like, because I think a lot of people on medication don’t know what stable actually feels like.
 And I didn’t either, for a long time.

 Track through every change